SlavovS/B-P-STM-model/README.md

 # B-P-STM-model
-Conceptual replication of the Botvinick and Plaut (2006) RNN model of STM for ISR
+Replication of the Botvinick and Plaut (2006) RNN model of STM for ISR